Move over, Generation Z: Generation Alpha is officially the most accurate label to describe the youth of today.

-The Pew Research Center periodically updates the age ranges it uses to define the generational groups known as the Silent Generation, Baby Boomers, Generation X, and Millennials.
-Earlier in 2019, the organization included the birth years for Generation Z for the first time.
+The Pew Research Center periodically updates the age ranges it uses to define the generational groups, and that includes the Silent Generation, Baby Boomers, Generation X, and Millennials.
+In 2019, the organization officially added the birth years for Gen Z. Since then, other sources have weighed in on the suggested age ranges for Gen Alpha.
 Check out the latest definitions for each generation below:

 79-96 years old